-In the summer 2020 semester, our French as a foreign language program will be offered online from July 6 to August 7.
-The program is adressed to students that have a level between Intermediate to Advanced.
-25 bursaries of $ 600 will be offered to students pursuing a graduate program or in preparatory schooling, if they are registered to 6 credits.
+In the fall 2020 semester, 40 bursaries of $ 500 will be offered to students pursuing a graduate program or in preparatory schooling for a graduate program, if they are registered to 3 credits.
 The recipients of the bursaries will have to commit to their studies to make the most of it .

 Studying French may lead you to consider pursuing your studies or living in Québec.
 It can help prepare you for a variety of careers, whether in translation, communications, government, the private sector, or one of the many international organizations where French is the language of work.